Possible Health Benefits of Coffee

 Guilt by Association

 Coffee has not been proven to cause all these benefits, but it is associated with them.
 One way coffee might be helpful is that a cup contains more antioxidants, including chlorogenic acid, than a serving of vegetables.
-Up to five cups a day seems to have benefit.
+Up to five cups per day seems to have benefit.
 Most of these benefits are also associated with decaf.

 Coffee is associated with lower incidence of the following: